texhex/SQLSimplePS/README.md

 ## Using parametrized queries

 The static methods are for very simple tasks enough, but for more complex tasks you should create an instance of SQLMap and add an instance of a SQLMapCommand to it.
-To add a third row to the *TestTable*, use the following:
+To add a third row to *TestTable*, use the following code:

 ```powershelll
 using module .\SQLSimplePS.psm1